God — The Way

 Joseph and Benjamin: Symbolism Breakdown

-The story of Joseph and Benjamin in Genesis, often told through drama and intrigue, unfolds as an allegory for the imaginative power within us.
-When interpreted through Neville Goddard’s framework of imagination and the Law of Assumption, every detail—from dreams and betrayals to cups and garments—reveals the mechanics of manifestation.
+The story of Joseph and Benjamin in Genesis, often told through drama and intrigue, is a profound allegory for the power of imagination and the workings of the Law of Assumption.
+Every element—from dreams and betrayals to cups and garments—illustrates how assumptions held in consciousness shape reality.

 Joseph and Benjamin: Sons of Rachel, Children of Promise

 Joseph and Benjamin were born to Rachel, Jacob’s beloved wife.
-In symbolic terms, Rachel represents the soul’s deepest desire: the cradle of true creation.
-Her struggle with barrenness (Genesis 30:1–2) mirrors the soul’s initial resistance to manifesting its desires.
-The births of Joseph (Genesis 30:22–24) and Benjamin (Genesis 35:16–18) symbolise the breakthrough of imagination into reality.
+In symbolic terms, Rachel represents the soul’s deepest desire, the cradle of true creation.
+Her struggle with barrenness (Genesis 30:1–2) mirrors the initial resistance of consciousness to manifest its desires.
+The births of Joseph (Genesis 30:22–24) and Benjamin (Genesis 35:16–18) signal the breakthrough of imagination into reality.

 2. The Pit (Genesis 37:23–24)